alexiafu/alexiafu/README.md

-### Hi there 👋
+### Hi there 👋, Alexia Fu
+#### Data Analyst / Data Scienctist
 I'm Alexia from Taiwan, a dedicated and motivated data scientist with a Master's degree in Data Science from American University.
 Skilled in statistical analysis, machine learning, and data management, I have hands-on experience in developing predictive models and conducting exploratory data analysis.
-With expertise in Python, R, SQL, Tableau, and Power BI, I am eager to tackle complex challenges and make a positive impact in the field of data science.
+With expertise in Python, R, SQL, Tableau, and Power BI, I am eager to tackle complex challenges and make a positive impact in the field of data science

+Skills: Python / R / SQL / Tableau / Power BI / JS / HTML / CSS

+- 🔭 I’m currently working on this page.